swatson-phillips/GT-CS-3312-SampleRepo/docs/feedback/DD-System-Architecture_feedback.md

 - Make sure to give some information about about the scenario(s) that you are illustrating.
 What user story is it and why?
 - Make sure that your prose matches what is in the diagram.
 - ** Note that this is not a guarantee of this grade on the final completed Detailed Design Document **
 - Nice start!
-Please see my in-line comments along with below.
+Please see my in-line comments along with these.

 # Document formating
 - The static and dynamic elements should be under the "System Architecture" section not stand on their own.